-Motion that the following ordinance be introduced and passed on first reading and setting December 16, 2021 at 8:00 p.m. or as soon thereafter as the matter can be heard as the date and time, and the Council Chambers of the Allendale Municipal Building as the place for a hearing on said ordinance.
+Motion by Councilwoman Homan that the following ordinance be introduced and passed on first reading and setting December 16, 2021, at 8:00 p.m. or as soon thereafter as the matter can be heard as the date and time and the Council Chambers of the Allendale Municipal Building as the place for a hearing on said ordinance.
+Second by Councilman Sasso.